elixir-cldr/cldr_calendars/README.md

 When we talk about the Gregorian calendar we refer to the 12 months from January to December.
 However when we consider the various fiscal calendars, the Gregorian starting date and the Gregorian ending date will often be in different years.

 In these cases, when we say "the 2019 US Fiscal Year" what does that mean?
 The US fiscal year starts in October.
-Now we need to know whether refering to the "the 2019 US Fiscal Year" means the year that ends in September 2019 or the year that starts in October 2019.
+Now we need to know whether referring to the "the 2019 US Fiscal Year" means the year that ends in September 2019 or the year that starts in October 2019.

 Some further examples are: